-One study used Ginkgo biloba extract on people with normal tension glaucoma.
+One study used Ginkgo biloba extract on people with normal-tension glaucoma.
 The Ginkgo biloba extract provided significant improvement in the visual field.
 This without changing the intraocular pressure, blood pressure or heart rate.

 Another study, thirty years ago, tested a topical application of forskolin.
 This is a derivative of the herb Coleus forskolii.
 Forskolin decreased intraocular pressure by reducing aqueous humour inflow to the eyes.
 Numerous studies since then have confirmed these results.

 Several nutritional supplements show benefits for glaucoma patients.
-Alpha lipoic acid improved visual function after one month.
+Alpha-lipoic acid improved visual function after one month.
 It is a powerful antioxidant that reduces nerve cell damage caused by oxidative stress.

 Lipoic acid also helps to restore the body’s levels of glutathione.
 This is the body’s most important antioxidant and is crucial for good health.
 It is thought that low glutathione levels may contribute to the glaucoma disease process.
-Supplementing with alpha lipoic acid increases glutathione in tears in glaucoma patients.
+Supplementing with alpha-lipoic acid increases glutathione in tears in glaucoma patients.

-Vitamin C is perhaps the best know antioxidant nutrient.
+Vitamin C is perhaps the best known antioxidant nutrient.
 High doses of vitamin C increases the drainage of fluid from the eyes, reducing pressure.
 And, the higher the initial pressure the greater the effect of the vitamin C treatment.
 Vitamin C also helps to restore the body’s glutathione levels.